canonical/postgresql-k8s-operator/docs/explanation/security/index.md

 Other events, like connections and disconnections, are logged depending on the value of the charm configuration options related to them.
 For more information, check the configuration options with the `logging` prefix in the [configuration reference](https://charmhub.io/postgresql-k8s/configurations#logging_log_connections).

+Also, all operations performed by the charm as a result of user actions — such as enabling or disabling plugins, managing TLS, creating or restoring backups, and configuring replication between clusters (asynchronous or logical) — are executed through the underlying workload components (PostgreSQL, Patroni, or pgBackRest).
+Consequently, these operations are recorded in the respective workload log files, which are accessible in the `/var/log/postgresql` directory and also forwarded to COS.

 No secrets are logged.

 ## Additional Resources